 We're all about taking pride in our community and put the local at the heart of the Fair as much as possible.
-We are not-for-profit and non-political, independent and entirely self funding.
+We are not-for-profit and non-political, independent and self-funding.
 Strawberry Fair is run by the community for the community.

 We love to see new faces among the Strawberry Fairies and need volunteers throughout the year to make the day of the Fair a success.
-Find out about volunteering with Strawberry Fair here.
+Find out about volunteering with Strawberry Fair.

 First and foremost, Strawberry Fair is a feast for music lovers.
-Throughout the Fair, all day you can enjoy an eclectic range of music from performers both local and from further afield.
+Throughout the Fair, across 12 hours of the day, you can enjoy an eclectic range of music and performances from well over 100 groups, both local and from further afield.

-We partner with locally based groups such as Cambridge Cinema Shorts, which runs Strawberry Shorts, the Fair's film festival; local samba band Arco Iris who set the streets dancing as the parade snakes its way through the city centre; and newcomers to the Fair the Cambridge Community Circus who thrill the crowds with their deftness and artistry.
+We partner with locally based groups such as Cambridge Cinema Shorts, which run Strawberry Shorts, the Fair's film festival; local samba band Arco Iris who set the streets dancing as the parade snakes its way through the city centre; and the Cambridge Community Circus who thrill the crowds with their deftness and artistry.

 The Fair has community stalls where you can find out what local people are doing to make Cambridge a happy and happening city.
 And if you want to get your wallets out, there's crafts to buy and lots and lots of food to satisfy all tastes and appetites.

 In Cambridge the Strawberry season starts early, with workshops, benefit gigs and of course the Cambridge Band Competition (now in it's 30th year), which starts with the new Under 18s competition in November, through to the various heats and finals in March.

 If you live in or around Cambridge, there are plenty of opportunities for you to create, perform and take part.